anandku06/SaveTheEggs/notes.md

 - to limit certain canvas settings only to specific draw calls, we can wrap that drawing code between save() and restore() built-in canvas methods.

+- on canvas Circle coords are from the center point and rectangle and image coords are from its top left corner ; image and rectangle goes towards right bottom depending on its width and height from there

 ### requestAnimationFrame() method -> which sits on the window object of the browser but can be called directly.
 Pass the animation you want to create an endless animation

 ### Using Circle Packing Algorithm -> maximum number of circles that can fit inside an area without two of them overlapping : to avoid the overlapping of the obstacles